Contact the Office of Title IX Compliance & Institutional Response to Sexual Misconduct

 - Consent may not be given by someone who cannot mentally make informed judgments

-The use of alcohol or drugs does not diminish one’s responsibility to obtain consent and does not excuse conduct that violates the Student Sexual and Gender-Based Misconduct Policy.
+The use of alcohol or drugs does not diminish one’s responsibility to obtain consent and does not excuse conduct that violates the Sexual Misconduct Policy.

-What are steps I should take to preserve any evidence?
+What are the steps I should take to preserve any evidence?
 Accordion Closed

 In order for evidence collection to be most effective, sexual assault should be reported within 72 hours, but can be collected up to 120 hours (approximately 5 days) after an assault.
 Arizona has a statute that provides the victim the ability to seek medical treatment for the collection of sexual assault evidence without charge to the victim.
 The victim does not need to file a police report in order to seek medical treatment for the collection of sexual assault evidence.
 It is the victim who will decide if they wish to pursue criminal charges.